Paradox-Developer-Foundation/VModer/README.md

 [Issue feedback/feature request](https://github.com/textGamex/VModer/issues/new)

+## Function

+### Modifier

+Supports visualization of all `modifier` and `modifiers` statements and files in the `common\modifiers` folder.

+### Character

+Trait Effect, Trait Icon, Council Position, Ideology

+Trait effects can now display trait blocks and individual trait effects

+### Color Selector

+Support national colors, ideological color definitions, support HSV and RGB conversion

+Automatically calculate the result after applying color modifiers, so what you see is what you get.

+### Error Analysis

+Supplementary section Error analysis types that CWTools cannot provide

+- Building grade analysis (State files only)
+- Character Skill level analysis (Only in the Character folder)

+### Trait Previewer

+Displays all traits defined in games and mods, and can be filtered by source (game, mod), trait type, and display trait modification effects

+Right-click menu to copy trait ID

+### Technology

+Visualization **Technology** modifier, like **Modifier**, supports display of nodes and single modifiers

 ## Usage Guidelines

-To enable the extension, you need to make sure your language mode is `hoi4`, [`CWTools`](https://marketplace.visualstudio.com/items?itemName=tboby.cwtools-vscode) or[`Paradox Highlight`](https://marketplace.visualstudio.com/items?itemName=dragon-archer.paradox-highlight)Extensions provide this language mode,
+To enable the extension, you need to make sure your language mode is`hoi4`, [`CWTools`](https://marketplace.visualstudio.com/items?itemName=tboby.cwtools-vscode) or [`Paradox Highlight`](https://marketplace.visualstudio.com/items?itemName=dragon-archer.paradox-highlight)Extensions provide this language mode,

 You can also choose to install other extensions that provide `hoi4` language mode.

+Also, you need to make sure that the workspace is open.

-## Function
+## Function Display

 ### Modifier Visualization